brainstormforce/bb-header-footer/readme.txt

 3. Then from admin settings, you can assign this page as a Header or Footer of your theme.
 [Screenshot](https://cloudup.com/ccBOWVTATyh "Screenshot")

 == Changelog ==

+= 1.1.1 =
+- Fix: Transparent header not working in case of bb-theme.

 = 1.1.0 =
 - New: Adds option to create transparent header.